bids-standard/bids-specification/src/modality-specific-files/electromyography.md

 -->
 {{ MACROS___make_columns_table("emg.EMGElectrodes") }}

-The [`acq-<label>`](../appendices/entities.md#acq) entity SHOULD be used to indicate simultaneous acquisition of data from multiple EMG devices, in cases where the devices store data in separate data files.
+The [`acq-<label>`](../appendices/entities.md#acq) entity MUST be used to indicate simultaneous acquisition of data from multiple EMG devices, in cases where the devices store data in separate data files.
 For example:

 <!-- This block generates a file tree.